 Are graduate students eligible to apply?

 The Student Innovation Fund is for undergraduate students.
 Graduate Students are encouraged to apply to the Graduate Student Development Fund.

 Will the Student Innovation Fund support student travel?

 Yes!
 Applications will be considered for travel for up to six weeks.
 Please note, this fund cannot be used to fund the international exchange.

 What is the maximum funding available?

 Individual student and group applications will be considered for a maximum allocation of $500 per semester.

 Three criteria will be used to evaluate proposals: innovation, empowerment and student involvement.
-Proposals which best meet these criteria will receive funding, as resources allow.
+Proposals that best meet these criteria will receive funding, as resources allow.

 Innovative initiatives may include:

 - Innovative delivery of an existing program and/or service.